 This study determined the influence of socioeconomic status on the management of hypertension among patients who manage their hypertensive condition in community Pharmacies in Port Harcourt, Rivers State.
 This study identified that socioeconomic status was associated with BP control among the patients who manage their blood pressure in the community pharmacies.
-The study found that more female achieve BP control than the male.
-This maybe related to female showing more concern to their health than their male counterparts.
-This finding is in line with two similar studies carried out in Western part of Nigeria (20) and South Eastern part (21) which opined that with respect to responsibilities of a traditional African man, such as family responsibility, as a factor predisposing more African males to increased blood pressure, hence hypertension with limited concern to its control.
-This result may be in line with a systematic review which indicated that prevalence of hypertension is higher among men than women (17, 22).
+The study found that more female achieves BP control than the male.
+This may be related to female showing more concern to their health than their male counterparts.
+This finding is in line with two similar studies carried out in Western part of Nigeria20 and South Eastern part21 which opined that with respect to responsibilities of a traditional African man, such as family responsibility, as a factor predisposing more African males to increased blood pressure, hence hypertension with limited concern to its control.
+This result may be in line with a systematic review which indicated that prevalence of hypertension is higher women^{17,22}. than Studies among men have that socioeconomic recommended factors like education, occupation, and income should not be used interchangeably23-25.
+These factors were studied independently in this work and a significant difference in BP control was observed.
+Low educational level was found to be associated with BP control, which is similar to previous study26.